Artarexces/Artarexces/README.md

 - ✨ Student of life :)
 - 🌱 I’m currently learning python django & PostgreSQL.
-- 💁‍♂️ Making a lot personal of proyects to keep learning.
+- 💁‍♂️ Making a lot personal proyects to keep learning.
 - 🎮 VideoGames lover.
 - ❤ Contributing to Open Source.
 - 💻 Visit my [Portfolio]() for more details about me.